MegaLOD-project/arrowheads/README.md

 2. to define a technology-independent conceptual model for the description of arrowheads from the Chalcolithic and the Early/Middle Bronze Age in Portugal;
 3. to define two data models:
     3.1 XSD model;
-    3.2 RDF model - as a first approach we aim to create a metadata application profile (MAP);
+    3.2 RDF model - as a first approach, we aim to create a metadata application profile (MAP);
 4. to develop the website repository and the data services.

+# Content of the repository
+In this repository, you can find the following:
+1. The definition of the Metadata Application Profile (see file ahMAP.rd)
+2. The definition of the two metadata application profiles (see folder "ms")
+3. THe definition of the 8 vocabulary encoding schemes (see folder "ves")

+This work is published in the paper "Promoting interoperability on the datasets of the arrowheads findings of the Chalcolithic and the Early/Middle Bronze Age", published in the proceedings of the 28th International Conference on Theory and Practice of Digital Libraries held in LJUBLJANA, Slovenia, September 24 - 27, 2024.